ihateblueb/aster/README.md

 The frontend is written with Svelte and Sass using mfm.js to parse MFM.
 The backend is written with TypeScript using Express, BullMQ, TypeORM, and other important libraries.
 The library used in the frontend to interact with the API is written in C, and compiled to WebAssembly by emcc.
+Maybe it will stay, and maybe not :3

 Aster extends ActivityPub to make determining note visibility easier.
 See `docs/extensions.md` for more information.